 Choked cymbal – A technique in which a vibrating cymbal’s sound is shortened by the drummer grasping its edge firmly with one hand.
 The choppy, exciting sound of the choked cymbal became common in jazz and dance band music from 1923 (Baby Dodds’s records with King Oliver being among the first to feature it) and rapidly spread to become one of the most immediately recognizable elements in 1920s drumming.

 Dance Band (or Dance Orchestra) – By far the most ubiquitous format for live and recorded popular music in the 1920s.
-Beginning around 1919, the dance band as a musical ensemble evolved out of the Ragtime orchestra of the 1910s and usually comprised three brass (two trumpets, one trombone) three saxophones (usually all doubling on clarinet) and a four-piece rhythm section of piano, banjo/guitar, tuba/bass and drums.
-Dance bands were found at all levels of the music food-chain, and often held residencies in large hotels and restaurants, playing the hits of the day for social dancing.
+Beginning around 1919, the dance band as a musical ensemble evolved out of the Ragtime orchestra of the 1910s and usually comprised three brass (two trumpets, one trombone) three saxophones (two altos, one tenor, usually all doubling on clarinet) and a four-piece rhythm section of piano, banjo/guitar, tuba/bass and drums.
+Dance bands were found at all levels of the musical food-chain, and often held residencies in large hotels and restaurants, playing the hits of the day for social dancing.
 Generally they played from sheet music, either using published ‘stock’ arrangements, or commissioning bespoke charts from an arranger.
 The best dance bands made records, which (depending on the quality of the instrumentalists at hand, the imagination of the arranger, and the commercial intentions of the record label) can be fantastically hip and exciting, or tedious in the extreme!